thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 The problem that the team was tasked to approach was that of In-Hand Manipulation (IHM).
 Rotation and of objects using the traditional approach of Pick-Twist-Place is very spatially inefficient.
 This problem is solved by the use of IHM grippers that allow for sliding and rotating with minimal arm movement.
 The way the team decided to showcase IHM using these grippers, was by doing a Pick-IHM-Place task using simple toy blocks.

+## Implementation

+To implement such a task, the team decided to integrate three components: The gripper, the arm, and computer vision.
+The gripper is responsible for the IHM, the arm is responsible for the pick-place task, and the computer vision works with both to achieve error detection and correction.

+After all three components functioned correctly individually, they were integrated in a way like seen in Figure (*PROVIDE LINK FOR PICTURE*).

+More specifically, different platforms were used to control each section of the project.
+The gripper is controlled using MATLAB, the arm is controlled using python, and computer vision processing is done in C++.
+The high-level code which combines all three is written in Python, allowing each section to communicate using ROS topics.
+An example of this inter-platform communication is displayed in Figure (*PROVIDE LINK FOR PICTURE*).\\

 ## Computer Vision

 This part aims to develop a vision system to accurately detect and track an object's coordinates using a depth camera.
 The goal is to obtain the object's coordinates in the gripper's coordinate frame, which can then be used in a gripper control algorithm.
 The vision system uses an Intel RealSense D435i depth camera mounted on an adjustable base with an adjustable angle to capture the entire field of view of the gripper.
 The system processes images and applies algorithms to identify and track the object of interest.